Future metro expansions

 Business case

-The business case will confirm alignment, depot locations, network improvements and delivery phasing for new metro routes ahead of the Brisbane 2032 Olympic and Paralympic Games.
+The business case will confirm alignment, depot locations, network improvements and delivery phasing for new metro routes.

 New and extended metro routes